osama-22/indian-cuisine/README.md

-# Project Title
+# Indian Cuisines

-This is a Inidian Cuisines gallery where you can leverage its vast inventory of dishes according to your need.
+This is an Indian Cuisines gallery where you can leverage its vast inventory of dishes according to your need.

 ## Table of Contents